ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d5 - b - LAB - React IronBeers.md

 Notes:
 - students can choose axios/fetch (instructions do not specify)
-- when user submits form, you can make your API request
+- API request to create new beer (since it happens upon user interaction, we don't need useEffect)